ngenereux-ps/rest-2-client-generator/README.md

     * `--java-binary JAVA_BINARY`: Location of the Java binary.
 Defaults to `/usr/bin/java`.
 If on Windows, specify the location of the `java.exe` file to use when running Swagger Codegen
     * `--swagger-gen SWAGGER_GEN`: URL of swagger-codegen-cli jar file.
 Defaults to the latest tested build.
+    * `--artifact-version`: Version of generated artifact.
+Defaults to 1.0.0

 #### Docker Build
 * Run `./build_docker.sh`